• Skip to primary navigation

 Instructions

 1. Preheat oven to 245°F (120°C).
 To make the meringue, beat egg whites with an electric or stand mixer on medium speed until soft peaks form.
-Gradually add sugar and whisk until glossy peaks.
+Gradually add sugar, whisking until glossy peaks form.
 Add powdered (icing) sugar and gently mix with a rubber spatula.
 Add half of the flaked almonds and combine.

-2. Place the meringue on a baking sheet covered with parchment paper.
-Form a large meringue, sprinkle it with the rest of the flaked almonds, and bake for 2 hours.
+2. Place the meringue on a parchment-lined baking sheet.
+Form a large meringue, sprinkle it with the remaining flaked almonds, and bake for 2 hours.
 Let it cool.

-3. To make the cream, place cold heavy cream and mascarpone into a chilled bowl and whisk until medium-stiff peaks.
+3. To make the cream, place the cold heavy cream and mascarpone in a chilled bowl and whisk until medium-stiff peaks form.

 4. To decorate the large meringue, place the meringue on a serving plate.
 Pipe the cream with your favorite tip or spoon it into the dessert.
 Decorate with the fresh fruit of your choice.